openrails/openrails/Source/Documentation/Manual/physics.rst

 efficiency of the main generator and increase the power required by the diesel engine accordingly.
 Efficiency should be entered as a number between 0 and 1, like ``ORTSDieselTransmissionEfficiency ( 0.91 )``.
-Alternatively, the efficiency can be estimated automatically by setting MaxPower to the traction power, with the rail power (and efficiency) determined from the tractive force curves.
+Alternatively, the efficiency can be estimated automatically by setting ``Engine ( MaxPower`` to the traction power, with the drivetrain power (and efficiency) determined from the tractive force curves.

 If a table is not used, the tractive force is limited by MaxForce, MaxPower and